 Stories in my Neighbours Faith: Narratives from World Religions in Canada (Toronto: United Church Publishing House, 1999)

-From coast to coast to coast, faith leaders and spirit guides reveal the big and small stories that sustain them.
+From coast to coast to coast, faith leaders and spirit guides on the big and small stories that sustain them.

-Used in universities and in congregational settings to encourage dialogue and a deeper understanding of why pluralism matters.
+Used in universities and in congregational settings to encourage dialogue about pluralism, and why it matters.